 - Brown Sugar: We use brown sugar to sweeten and bring flavor to the entire dish.
 You need it for both the apple layer and topping.

 - Vanilla & Salt: I’ve made a lot of apple crisp recipes and nothing compares to the way I make it now (recipe below).
 Vanilla complements these warm flavors and salt balances out all the sweetness.
-Trust me, you don’t want to skip either– I find it tastes flat otherwise.
+Trust me, you don’t want to skip either—the dessert tastes flat otherwise.

-- Cinnamon & Nutmeg: Obvious suspects.
-Use cinnamon and nutmeg in the apple layer and cinnamon again in the topping.
+- Cinnamon & Nutmeg: Use cinnamon and nutmeg in the apple layer and cinnamon again in the topping.

 - Butter: To prevent it from melting too soon and losing texture, use very cold butter.
 Take it right from the refrigerator and cut it into cubes.
 Then use a pastry cutter or fork to mix it into the flour, brown sugar, and cinnamon.
 Don’t overcomplicate this step, let the mixture be messy, crumbly, and coarse.
 Less is more.
 (Music to our ears!)

-- Oats: Best part of the topping.
-Some oats get a little crispy, some stay soft and chewy.
+- Oats: Some oats get a little crispy, some stay soft and chewy.
 Use whole oats for the best texture.
 Stir the oats into the topping mixture *after* you cut in the butter.
-You don’t want them to break down too much.
+We do this with strawberry crisp as well—you just don’t want the oats to break down too much.